-Compensation for individual consultant rates shall not exceed \$650/day or \$81.25/hour.
+Applicants may request funds to support costs associated with products of services to be procured by contract.
+Contractual Services budget category cost items may include but are not limited to contractual employment costs, goods or services procured by contract, and individual consultant fees.
+Compensation for individual consultants shall not exceed \$650/day or \$81.25/hour.
 An 8-hour day may include preparation, evaluation, and travel time in addition to the time required for the actual performance.
-Subrecipients must screen all contractors and vendors for suspension or debarment from receiving federal funds.
-No grant funds may be paid to contractors or vendors who are ineligible to receive them due to suspension or debarment.